 For hours taken in excess of an 18 hour load, a fee of \$6 per credit hour is charged.
-Exceptions are made in the case of students enrolled in the Engineering course whose registration requires an academic load of 18 hours or more in its regularly prescribed curriculum and in the case of credit hours taken in band, glee club, physical fitness, debate and orchestra.
+Exceptions are made in the case of students enrolled for credit hours taken in band, glee club, orchestra and debate.
 This fee is not subject to refund.